ChrisgKent/primer_rebalance_SM/README.md

-# Currently Underactive developement.
+# Currently Under active development.
-# FUll readme will be availbe soon
+The full readme will be available soon

 # primer_rebalance_SM
 This rebalances multiplex primer schemes as described in "Improving the evenness of SARS-CoV-2 genome coverage by titration of primer concentration"